The Medical School Interview

-As a physician you will need to be able to walk into a room, meet a stranger, establish trust with that person and build rapport with them within a few seconds so that person may open up to you and even tell you something that makes them uncomfortable in order for you to make a correct diagnosis.
+As a physician you will need to be able to walk into a room, meet a stranger, establish trust with that person and build rapport with them within a few seconds, so that person may open up to you and even tell you something that makes them uncomfortable, in order for you to make a correct diagnosis.
 Perhaps the most fundamental question for your interviewer is, “If I were a patient, and this person sitting before me were my doctor, how would I be feeling?”
-One of your most important goals is to demonstrate in the interview that you will have the requisite social skills and ability to connect with others to function in the role of a physician.
+One of your most important goals is to demonstrate in the interview that you will have the requisite social skills and ability to connect with others to function in the highly-complex social role of a physician.

 In order to prepare for interviews, you should review your personal statement and all of the experiences outlined in your application that have helped you prepare for medical school and a career in medicine.
 You should be prepared to discuss your interests and experiences in detail with your interviewers.
 Think about your best features as an applicant, and how you would like to present these features to your interviewers if the opportunity arises.
 It is also helpful to put yourself in the position of a member of the admissions committee, and honestly ask yourself what potential areas of weakness might cause a committee member to have doubts or reservations about you as an applicant.
 Then try to think of ways that you could counteract these concerns, in order to put your best qualities forward.